 - 2 tablespoons cornstarch (mixed with 1 tablespoon water, or as needed, to seal wrappers)

-Rinse the chicken breast and pat dry, cutting off any fat.
+Pat the chicken breast dry, cutting off any fat.
 Cut into thin strips.
 Add the soy sauce, salt and pepper, and cornstarch.
 Marinate the chicken for 15 minutes.

 In a small bowl, mix together 1 tablespoon water with the 1 teaspoon cornstarch and set aside.
 Mix the remaining 2 tablespoons water with the oyster sauce, soy sauce, and sugar.
 Set aside.